Australia floods: More rain expected as death toll climbs | DW | 06.03.2022

 The subsequent flooding has caused widespread damage and forced mass evacuations in some parts of Sydney.

-Australian weather officials have issued flood warnings as more severe weather is expected in the coming days
+Australian weather officials have issued flood warnings, with more severe weather expected in the coming days

 Communities in affected areas have been warned to keep up with the latest developments and forecasts, and follow the advice of emergency services.